 Once you have confirmed that you have chronic HBV, you need further testing to determine your HBeAg status.
 Those with chronic HBV are either HBeAg positive or negative.
 If you are HBeAg positive, you have a higher HBV viral load and are more infectious to others.
 People who are HBeAg positive are either in the immune tolerant stage or the immune clearance stage.
 Additional labs will clarify this for your doctor.

 If you are in the immune tolerant stage, you are HBeAg positive and have a high viral load.
 You will have normal or very mildly elevated ALT (SGPT) levels and mild or no inflammation or damage to the liver.
 This is very common with chronically infected young children who may have viral loads in the millions or even billions.
 During this time the virus is actively replicating in the liver, but the immune system has not recognized the virus so it is not trying to kill the infected liver cells.
 It is not the replication of the virus that kills liver cells, causing liver damage, but it is the response of your immune system killing these infected liver cells.
 So, during the immune tolerant phase the virus is happily replicating, completely unchecked by the immune system, which accounts for the high viral load and lack of liver damage during this time.
 People in the immune tolerant phase may remain in this phase for a couple of years, or it may be decades.
-Treatment is not typically recommended during this phase, but this trend seems to be changing even with children.
-(The idea is to prevent integration of the HBV cccDNA into the host DNA.)
+Treatment is not typically recommended during this phase.
 Certainly for those that have been in this phase for decades, treatment is something that may be recommended by your liver specialist.

 What happens when you move into the immune clearance phase?
 Read more.